 Medieval games are less common than you might think.
-Rare is the videogame that doesn’t feature at least one sword, suit of armour, or roast chicken, but they’re usually mixed in with bearded hermits slinging magic fireballs, which we’re reliably informed your average medieval peasant had very little knowledge of.
+Rare is a videogame that doesn’t feature at least one sword, suit of armour, or roast chicken.
+Still, they’re usually mixed in with bearded hermits slinging magic fireballs, which we’re reliably informed your average medieval peasant had very little knowledge of.

-To that end, we’ve assembled a list of the finest PC games that eschew all the prophecy and pyrotechnics for some good old fashioned steel-on-steel action.
+To that end, we’ve assembled a list of the best PC games that eschew all the prophecy and pyrotechnics for good old-fashioned steel-on-steel action.
+Medieval games come in all different shapes and sizes, with some opting for a more fantasy game style.
 Strange women lying in ponds distributing swords is, after all, no basis for a system of government.
 Similarly, a level ten Necromancer against a blacksmith wearing a potato sack is no basis for a fair fight.

 Here are the best medieval games on PC: